danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ## Specifying a Predictive Model

 The final component of any predictive analytic workflow is the model that will be trained and used to make predictions.
 The model can be selected in the <a id="model-dropdown" class="hover-link" href="javascript:;" title="">model dropdown</a>.
-DREW update this to include knn in the dropdown

 Some predictive models require parameters to be specified.
 In those cases, the parameters can be specified in the <a id="parameters" class="hover-link" href="javascript:;" title="">parameter section</a>, which will update to list the parameters required for the specific model selected.
 In addition, any parameters that are required (and cannot be left blank) will be highlighted in red.